GLOBAL MARKETS-Fed caution hits dollar as Japan anticipation builds

 Italian benchmark bonds have also underperformed their Spanish peripheral peers since Britain's June 23 vote to leave the European Union.
 The extra yield investors demand to hold Italy's 10-year debt over Spain's hit its highest since February 2015 earlier this week at 13.8 basis points.

-The broader market uncertainty and lack of interest rate rise expectations left spot gold hovering near the two-week high of $1,342.18 an ounce touched overnight.
+The broader market uncertainty and lack of interest rate rise expectations left spot gold hovering near a two-week high of $1,342.18 an ounce touched overnight.

-The euro, which gained 0.7 percent overnight, edged up to a nine-day high of $1.1088 while the Australian dollar, which has been closely tracking the yen recently, was up 0.4 percent at $0.7524.
+The euro, which gained 0.7 percent overnight, edged up to a nine-day high of $1.1077 while the Australian dollar which has been tracking the yen recently was up 0.4 percent at $0.7524.

 Oil markets steadied after a turbulent few days that have pushed crude prices back to three-month lows.
 U.S. crude rose 0.2 percent to $42.02 a barrel after dropping sharply on news U.S. crude and gasoline stocks had surged.